-March 2020: Individual undulate rays return to the same site over successive years.
-Seven years of data confirms that most undulate rays do not move far from their home site and that most subsequent sightings are repeatedly within a few metres of where the ray was previously seen.
-In this study, one of the longest running of its type photo-recognition (mother Nature’s tagging system) is shown to be a feasible, non-invasive method of studying ray behaviour.
+We know that individual undulate rays return to the same site over successive years.
+Ten years of data confirms that most undulate rays do not move far from their home site and that most subsequent sightings are repeatedly within a few metres of where the ray was previously seen.
+In this study, one of the longest running of its type, photo-recognition (mother Nature’s tagging system) is shown to be a feasible, non-invasive method of studying ray behaviour.
 Genetic sampling and analysis have shown a healthy diversity of the ray population combined with distinct local characteristics.

 Thank-you to everyone for your support and photographs

 May 2022: The numbers of rays recorded continues to grow, even though the project is focussed on a small area, and in May we put the 1,000th individual into the data.
 This is the 1,000 undulate ray with a photograph considered sufficient for identification purposes.